Sioux Lookout: Music

+Film

+Sioux Lookout appears as the setting for the fictional town Autumn Springs, in the film of the same name, "Autumn Springs."

 Sports

 Sioux Lookout was home to the Sioux Lookout Flyers, a Junior A team in the Superior International Junior Hockey League, which folded in 2012.
 Also hosted every year is a First Nations hockey tournament.

 Ryan Parent, first round National Hockey League (NHL) draft pick and two-time IIHF World Junior Championship champion, was raised in Sioux Lookout.
 Parent returns to his home town during the off-season.
 As a member of the Canadian World Juniors team, Parent won two consecutive gold medals in 2006 and 2007.
 He was a first-round draft pick (18th overall) of the Nashville Predators in the 2005 NHL entry draft and was traded to the Philadelphia Flyers on 17 February 2007.
 Ryan Parent officially joined the NHL when he was recalled from the Flyer's American Hockey League (AHL) affiliate team the Philadelphia Phantoms on 13 February 2008 and took a place on the roster.

+The Sioux Lookout Bombers is a junior ice hockey franchise of the Superior International Junior Hockey League (SIJHL) based in Sioux Lookout, Ontario, Canada.
+It debuted as an expansion franchise in the 2022–23 SIJHL season.